maverick2903/Synapse_LP/README.md

-Hi these are the tasks for week 1 of Synapse LP.
+Hi these are the tasks for Synapse LP.